Method Validation, Measurement Uncertainty and Proficiency Testing

 ISO 17025:2017 clause 7.2.2 makes validation mandatory for any non-standard or laboratory-developed method, which covers almost every forensic toxicology and chemistry method at an Indian SFSL or CFSL.
 NABL Document 141 inspects the file on every accreditation visit.
 The Bharatiya Sakshya Adhiniyam does not name validation in Section 63, but the courts read into the section a requirement that the method be one a competent expert would accept as reliable, and the file is how a laboratory documents that.
 The parameter list is consistent across ICH Q2(R2), the FDA Bioanalytical guidance with 2022 ICH M10, AOAC, SOFT and SAMHSA, and the WADA International Standard for Laboratories.

 Accuracy is percentage recovery from a spiked CRM with the 80 to 120 percent window for forensic toxicology.
 Precision splits into repeatability (intra-day, RSD below 5 percent), intermediate precision (inter-day with different operators, 5 to 15 percent) and reproducibility (inter-laboratory, what PT tests).
 Linearity needs R² above 0.995 across five to seven calibrators in triplicate, with back-calculated concentrations within ±15 percent of nominal (±20 percent at LOQ).
-A high R² alone is not enough; an over-fitted polynomial can show R² of 0.999 and still fall apart at the extremes.
+A high R² alone is insufficient; an over-fitted polynomial can show R² of 0.999 and still produce back-calculated concentrations well outside acceptance criteria at the curve extremes.

 LOD and LOQ come from statistics, not eyeball.
 The 3σ method runs ten blank-matrix injections, takes the SD of the response, and reports LOD as three times that SD; LOQ is the same with a factor of ten.
 Specificity is the demonstration that no interfering peak appears at the analyte's retention time and m/z transition in a blank matrix or with structural analogues.
 Robustness is the demonstration that small intentional variations (pH ±0.1, column temperature ±2 °C, flow ±5 percent) do not shift the result outside the precision window.
 Carry-over checks that a blank following the highest calibrator gives no peak above 20 percent of LOQ.
 System suitability is the pre-run check that catches an instrument drifting before the batch begins.